 Twelve monitoring and evaluation of e-learning training programs were conducted for FY 2022.
 The target for Training Monitoring and Evaluation is 12 batches or three batches each region.
-This is to evaluate the Resource Speakers and the actual conduct of training facilitated by
+This is to evaluate the Resource

 Cooperatives Monitoring, Evaluation and Learning (CORE)